soulbliss/cursor-intro/CONTRIBUTING.md

 Thank you for your interest in contributing to Cursor Tips!
 This guide will help you understand how to contribute new tips to our collection.

 Tips should be:
-- Short < 1 minute demonstrations prefferably
+- Short < 1 minute demonstrations
 - Focused on one specific Cursor feature (e.g., Agent Chat, MCP Integration, Code Completion)
 - Clear and practical examples of real-world usage
 - Easily reproducible by others